approov/quickstart-ios-objectivec-nsurlsession/SECRETS-PROTECTION.md

 [ApproovService addSubstitutionQueryParam:@"your-param"];
 ```

-After this the `ApproovURLSession` should transform any instance of a URL such as `https://your.domain/endpoint?your-param=your-placeholder` into `https://your.domain/endpoint?your-param=your-secret`.
+After this the `ApproovNSURLSession` should transform any instance of a URL such as `https://your.domain/endpoint?your-param=your-placeholder` into `https://your.domain/endpoint?your-param=your-secret`.

 ## REGISTERING APPS
 In order for Approov to recognize the app as being valid it needs to be registered with the service.
 Change the directory to the top level of your app project and then register the app with Approov: